 BIRMINGHAM, Ala.
-(WBRC) - As of Wednesday morning, the Alabama Department of Public Health has confirmed 48 people statewide have died from COVID-19.
+(WBRC) - The Alabama Department of Public Health has confirmed 605 people statewide have died from COVID-19.

-Jefferson County has the most cases per county with 461, while Shelby County has 159 cases.
+Mobile County has the most cases per county with 2,144.
+Jefferson County is right behind it with 1,723.

 Additional data below from the Alabama Department of Public Health includes details about the age, sex, race, and ethnicity of patients in Alabama who have tested positive for COVID-19 and those who the state determined died from the virus.

 You can find full coronavirus coverage from WBRC FOX6 News by clicking here.